bevroy/RealDiag-Software/README.md

 ![CI](https://github.com/bevroy/RealDiag-Software/actions/workflows/ci.yml/badge.svg)](https://github.com/bevroy/RealDiag-Software/actions/workflows/ci.yml)

-Real Time Diagnostic Assistant Software - A comprehensive system diagnostic tool for monitoring and analyzing system health, network connectivity, and performance metrics.
+Real Time Diagnostic Assistant Software - A comprehensive clinical decision support system for medical education and reference.

+## ⚠️ **CRITICAL DISCLAIMER**

+**THIS SOFTWARE IS NOT FDA-APPROVED AND IS PROVIDED FOR EDUCATIONAL PURPOSES ONLY.**

+- ❌ **NOT** for clinical use or medical diagnosis
+- ❌ **NOT** a substitute for professional medical judgment
+- ❌ **NOT** validated for clinical accuracy
+- ❌ **NOT** HIPAA compliant in current form

+See [LEGAL_DISCLAIMER.md](./LEGAL_DISCLAIMER.md) and [SECURITY.md](./SECURITY.md) for complete information.

+**For Healthcare Professionals:** This is a reference tool only.
+Always apply professional judgment and verify information independently.

+**For Patients:** Do not use for self-diagnosis.
+Always consult a qualified healthcare provider.
+Call 911 for emergencies.

 ## Quick Start